xieweiAlex/English_Learning/words/2021/words-Jun.md

 The show was licensed to Spotify last year in an estimated $100 million deal, boosted by a **conceit** that can **at times** seem self-fulfilling -
 And if the establishment had its way, Mr. Rogan would surely be **chastened**, “canceled,” reeled in. -
-Some associations can be very **restrictive** about what members can do with their properties -
+Some associations can be very **restrictive** about what members can do with their properties
-An HOA will typically describe its rules in a document called a Declaration of **Covenants**, Conditions, and Restrictions (CC&Rs) -
+An HOA will typically describe its rules in a document called a Declaration of **Covenants**, Conditions, and Restrictions (CCAn HOA will typically describe its rules in a document called a Declaration of **Covenants**, Conditions, and Restrictions (CC&Rs) - Rs)
 Managed **amateurishly** or **ineptly**

 We checked the **morgue** security logs.